dfirtrack/dfirtrack/README.md

 * Modificator
     * quick change of status of systems.

-A list of feature ideas is maintained in the [Wiki - Roadmap](https://github.com/stuhli/dfirtrack/wiki/Roadmap).

 ## Installation

 DFIRTrack is developed for deploying on **Debian** or **Ubuntu**.